digestive gland detail

 extensive ramifications of the digestive gland in the dorsum, foot,

-rhinophores and cephalic tentacles.
+rhinophores and cephalic tentacles (though it occasionally has them on the sides of its head).
 It's cerata are more numerous and

 and they usually lack an obvious blue subapical band (though a

 faint orange patch is often present on the outer face).
-Unlike in B. major, the cerata tips have
+Unlike in B. moebii, the cerata tips have

 a moderately common species.
 It's occasionally found in protected rocky